TransformationToolContest/ttc2019-tt2bdd/README.md

 The relational RAG solutions use Gradle as build tool.
 Thus there are no extra prerequisites.

-However, in order to run the rSync solutions, the following tools are necessary:
+However, in order to run the RSYNC solutions, the following tools are necessary:

 * Scala (optional, will be downloaded automatically via SBT if not present)
 * [SBT](https://www.scala-sbt.org/) 1.x